 Your range is usually listed in two parts:

 - A description of your voice (Lyric Baritone, Mezzo-Soprano/Belter, High Rock Tenor, etc).
-These descriptions should be short, sweet, and clear: no more than 2–3 words max.
+These descriptions should be short, sweet, and clear—and no more than two or three words.

-- Your exact range, listed from your lowest to highest notes, in parenthesis.
-To be clear about which specific note we’re referring to, we use the following numbering system, called scientific pitch notation:
+- Your exact range, listed from your lowest to highest notes, in parentheses.
+To be clear about the specific notes you can reach, use the following numbering system, called scientific pitch notation:

 Each C, starting with the lowest C on the keyboard three keys up from the bottom, is assigned a number.
-The lowest C is C1, the next is C2, then up through the highest, which is C8.
+The lowest C is C1, the next is C2, and then up through the highest, which is C8.
 Middle C is C4.
-The other notes in between are assigned the number of the C below it (so, the F above middle C4 is F4, or the A above C5 is A5).
+The notes in between each C are assigned the number of the C below it (for example, the F above middle C4 is F4 and the A above C5 is A5).

 The vast majority of vocal ranges fall somewhere between C2 and F6 (the F above the high soprano C6).

-It often surprises singers to discover how much overlap there is between vocal ranges.
+Discovering how much overlap there is between vocal ranges often surprises singers.
 In fact, the three notes below middle C (A3–C4) are a part of every voice type, male or female.

-Here’s a list of some example ranges, and how they’re written:
+Here’s a list of sample ranges and how they’re written:

 - Bass: E2–D4